Cc618/Luigi/README.md

 ## Examples

-Some examples are provided in this reposiory, here are some pictures :
+Some examples are provided in this repository, here are some pictures :

 ![Flappy Bird](res/flappy.gif)